alehandrof/Typewriter/README.md

 ### Notes

 - Using the mouse is very difficult in the Scrolling mode and rather counter-productive in the Typing mode.
 I would like to disable and/or tweak its behavior, but I haven't figured out how to do so.
+- Neither mode is designed to work with multiple cursors.
 - The Typing mode does not work in OSX.

 ## Changelog & History